shadowofleaf96/Shopify-Admin-Panel/README.md

   <img src="https://github.com/shadowofleaf96/Shopify-Admin-Panel/blob/06f1a58c55965f418755e4badf59142b42e3fffe/client/public/LOGO_APP.webp" alt="JoTiYa Logo" width="120"/>
 </p>

-Welcome to JoTiYa, an open-source MERN (MongoDB, Express.js, React.js, Node.js) stack Shopify Admin Panel project.
+Welcome to JoTiYa, an open-source MERN (MongoDB, Express.js, React.js, Node.js) stack for a Shopify Admin Panel project.
 JoTiYa is designed to provide a foundation for building a robust and scalable Admin Panel for your Shopify Store.

 ## Table of Contents